minprog/datarepresentaties/onderwerpen/3 Representaties/text/index.md

 Yes, on Windows they actually use two characters to indicate line endings.
 It's most consistent with how a type writer works, but maybe a bit old fashioned.
 But that's the way it works.

 The point is here, you *could* encounter some of these combinations when processing data.
-It could also very well be that you encounter just on of the above.
-However, it is up to you to be certain about this by talking to whomever delivered you the data, or using `xxd` to see what's going on.
-Here's a text made on macOS and what `xxd` shows:
+It could also very well be that you encounter just one of the above.
+However, it is up to you to be certain about this by talking to whoever delivered you the data, or using `xxd` to see what's going on.

+Let's create a file by typing some text into the terminal, redirecting to a new file (ending by pressing CTRL-D on an otherwise empty line):

     % cat > bla
     hoe
     dan
+    ^D

+Here's what `xxd` shows for a text made on modern macOS using the method above:

-    % xxd bla
+    % xxd -g1 bla
-    00000000: 686f 650a 6461 6e0a                      hoe.dan.
+    00000000: 68 6f 65 0a 64 61 6e 0a                          hoe.dan.

+`xxd` shows the hexadecimal representation of each byte in the file.
+For example, hex 68 is the character `h` in ASCII.
+And so on.

 🌵 **Question.** Write down everything you can figure out about the line endings in the above `xxd` results.